quicwg/base-drafts/draft-ietf-quic-transport.md

 ## PATH_CHALLENGE Frame {#frame-path-challenge}

-Endpoints can use PATH_CHALLENGE frames (type=0x0e) to check reachability to the peer and for address validation during connection establishment and connection migration.
+Endpoints can use PATH_CHALLENGE frames (type=0x0e) to check reachability to the peer and for path validation during connection establishment and connection migration.

 PATH_CHALLENGE frames contain an 8-byte payload.